 Step 2: Develop a Strategic Plan

-A checklist serving as direction for the development of the Strategic Plan by specifying the critical questions that need to be addressed by prospective ICA Chapters can be found here: Strategic Plan Requirements for ICA Chapters.
+A checklist serving as direction for the development of the Strategic Plan by specifying the critical questions that need to be addressed by prospective ICA Chapters can be found here: Strategic Plan Requirements - Critical Questions.

 Submit your Strategic Plan, which serves as an application to become an official ICA Chapter, here.